luizpvas/luizpvas.github.io/posts/11_bidirectional_type_checking.md

 The conclusion of this typing rule states that "under context gamma, `e has type A` synthesizes type `A` and produces context delta".

-Synthesizing type `A` for the annotation `e has type A` seems kinda redundant, but the premise of the rule provides interesting guarantees.
+Synthesizing type `A` for the annotation `e : A` seems kinda redundant, but the premise of the rule provides interesting guarantees.
 First, `A` must be well formed.
 This is denoted by the expression `Γ ⊢ A`.
 This ensures that the annotation references a valid type in the program.

 The second part of the premise, `Γ ⊢ e <= A ⊣ Δ`, adds an extra correctness guarantee to the process.
-The compiler cannot simply trust the annotation provided and treat `e` as having type `A`.
+The compiler cannot simply trust the annotation and assume `e` actually have type `A`.
 Doing so would make the type system unsound.
-So instead of trusting, we need to check that `e` has type `A`.
+So instead of trusting, we need to check.

-Just to be clear we're on the same page about the notation, `e => A` is read as "e synthesizes type A" and `e <= A` is read as "e checks against type A".
+> Just to be clear we're on the same page about the notation, `e => A` is read
+> as "e synthesizes type A" and `e <= A` is read as "e checks against type A".

-This rule is our first encounter with the recursion between synthesizing and type checking.
+This rule is our first encounter with the recursion between synthesizing and checking.
 In order to synthesizse annotation expression we need to check it, and during checking we might need to synthesize.

 ### Is the type well formed?

-The first premise of synthesizing the annotation `e has type A` ensures that the type `A` is well formed.
+The first premise of synthesizing the annotation `e : A` ensures that the type `A` is well formed.
 The following set of rules describe the well-formedness of types: